2. Verisimilitude: Truth in Fiction

 (1) Synopsis: Beyond the Realm is a young adult story based on the technology developed future, the year 2152.
 The main character, Lena, was about to connect to the virtual realm, known as “The Nexus.”
 The Nexus allowed people to upload their thoughts, minds; basically their consciousness.
 It only accepted to upload cheerful and positive thoughts, as the realm was made for other people to experience the fantastic world they only imagined.
 Lena discovers that the realm’s controller, the AI, was planning onto make the realm not just a temporary experience, but reality that people would be stuck in forever.
 In the realm, Lena secretly tries to find the way to completly destroy the realm.
 Will she, and how will…

-Story Synopsis: Reunion is a story that came from the question, 'What if the afterlife was real?'
-Thirteen-year-old Gwen was a normal teenager living a normal life.
+Synopsis: Into the Beyond is a story that came from the question, 'What if the afterlife was real?'
+Thirteen-year-old Ivy was a normal teenager living a normal life.
 She was going to turn fourteen soon, and she was very excited.
 Then, two days before her birthday, she gets hit by a truck and goes unconscious.
 She wakes up and findes herself detatched from her body, therefore in her spirit world.
 In there, she finds an old friend, her pet dog that died a long time ago.
 Gwen wants to go back home, back to the spirit world where her family are.
 Hopefully she can go back... or can she?